 If you’ve never onboarded remotely before

 If, like many businesses, you’ve never onboarded a new starter remotely, there are a few things to prepare before you start.
 First, decide who’ll lead the onboarding process – typically this will either be a member of HR or the line manager.
 Whoever it is, they’ll need to be available to be quite hands-on throughout the first month as they’ll be busy facilitating regular video calls and training sessions.
 They should also create a realistic four-week agenda for the new starter to help structure the process.

 Next, IT will need to facilitate the software or technology needed to onboard remotely (including training platforms, video or messaging technology) and the logistics of shipping laptops, computers and other hardware to the employee.

 Finally, notify the wider business that you’ll be onboarding remotely and ask for their cooperation.
 It’s essential to include as many people as possible to the process as this will help create connections and improve your new starters’ integration within the wider team.

 Before the new starter starts

 We spoke to one of our personal assistant candidates, Jordan, who was recently onboarded remotely by a global management consultancy firm in London.
-Jordan explained that, “there’s so much anxiety coming into a new (virtual) workplace at this sort of time, so when HR called to reassure me everything was going ahead and I would have my hardware and agenda by a certain day, it really helped.
+Jordan explained that, “there’s so much anxiety coming into a new (virtual) workplace, so when HR called to reassure me everything was going ahead and I would have my hardware and agenda by a certain day, it really helped.
 They really put themselves in my shoes and answered every question that I thought of but was too afraid to ask.”